 Purchase a Carbon Monoxide (CO) Detector

-Every New Jersey homeowner should get a carbon monoxide detector for their home.
-There are many great CO detectors on the market, and they are relatively inexpensive.
+Every homeowner should get a carbon monoxide detector for their home.
+There are many great detectors on the market, and they are relatively inexpensive.
 While the specific price can vary considerably, you can typically acquire a high-quality carbon monoxide detector for less than $50.

 Make Sure You Get a Carbon Monoxide Detector with Advanced Safety Features

 Should carbon monoxide actually be present in your house, you need to get out immediately.
 A good CO detector should act as an alarm.
-It is highly recommended that New Jersey homeowners get a carbon monoxide detector with a built-in alarm that emits a sound that is loud enough to hear from anywhere in your house.
+We recommend purchasing a carbon monoxide detector with a built-in alarm that emits a sound that is loud enough to hear from anywhere in your house.

 Make Sure You Have Full Coverage of Your Home

 In some cases, one single carbon monoxide detector is appropriate for a house.
-However, for larger homes, you should install multiple detectors inside of your house.
+On the other hand, a large house may require up 2 to 3 detectors.
 It is important to find the right placement for each detector so that you can have full coverage of the air in your home.
-As a general rule, there should be one carbon monoxide alarm on each story of your house, and these detectors should be placed away from things, such as a fire place, that might trigger a false alarm.
+To ensure your carbon monoxide detectors work properly, a single detector should be installed on each story of your house.
+These detectors should be placed away from things, such as a fire place, that might trigger a false alarm.